PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/import/configure-import.md

 - **Language of the file** - the language must be set manualy for the products importing.
 This dropdown input is set to English by default, or in the other case - to the default Prestashops' installation language.
 The locale must be installed.
 The field is displayed as required.
 - **Field separator** - specific alphabetic symbol must be set, in order to separate the CSV data values.
 This field is displayed as required.
 - **Multiple value separator** - if values are very similar-typed and should be separated, there should be a multiple value separator defined.
 This field is displayed as required.
 - **Delete all Categories (also available for Products, Combinations, Customers, Addresses, Brands, Suppliers, Alias) before import** - enable or disable toggle switch button, that configures, if the old import entries will be erased before the new import execution.
 This button setting is displayed as required.
+Note, that if this setting is enabled, there will be a pop-up notification from browser, with the confirmation of the product deletion.
 - **Use product reference as key (for Products and Combinations only)** - this option can be enabled, if there are possible Product ID duplications between the existing and the importing products.
 Prestashop sets the reference instead of Product ID to the product.
 - **Skip thumbnails regeneration (for Categories, Products, Brands, Suppliers and Store contacts only)** - enable or disable toggle switch button, that configures, if the thumbnails regeneration should be executed aligned with the  product import.
 This button setting is displayed as required.
 - **Force all ID numbers** - enable or disable toggle switch button, that configures, if to keep imported items’ ID number as is already, otherwise, PrestaShop will ignore them and create auto-incremented ID numbers during import process.
 This button setting is displayed as required.